-Number: TAH-HSEC-00361 Status: Released Effective: Wednesday, January 18, 2023 Page 42 of Owner: Zina Ainsworth Version: 3.0 Review: Sunday, January 18, 2026
+Number: TAH-HSEC-00361 Status: Released Effective: Tuesday, February 11, 2025 Page 46 of Owner: Zina Ainsworth Version: 6.0 Review: Wednesday, February 11, 2028 64

-Tahmoor Coal is currently developing management measures to ensure that the mine remains safe and serviceable throughout the mining period and that impacts on the facilities do not result in environmental consequences on the adjacent Teatree Hollow catchment.
-The study would require input from structural, geotechnical and subsidence engineers.
-The management measures may include a combination of:
+Tahmoor Coal has developed management measures to ensure that the mine remains safe and serviceable throughout the mining period and that impacts on the facilities do not result in environmental consequences on the adjacent Teatree Hollow catchment.
+The Management Plan for the Mine Site has been developed with input from structural, geotechnical and subsidence engineers.
+The management measures includes a combination of: